ncatlab/nlab-content/pages/7/7/6/1/1677/content.md

 * [[Jiří Adámek]] and [[Francis Borceux]], _Morita equivalence of sketches_, Applied Categorical Structures 8 (2000): 503-517.

 * Gabriel C. Drummond-Cole and Philip Hackney, _Coextension of scalars in operad theory_, Mathematische Zeitschrift 301.1 (2022): 275-314.

+See also section 63 of:

+* George M. Bergman, and Adam O. Hausknecht, _Cogroups and co-rings in categories of associative rings_, No. 45.
+American Mathematical Soc., 1996.